Checks¶

 ❌ Remediation required

-minReadySeconds has been set to a value greater than 0 seconds for StatefulSet
+minReadySeconds MUST be set to a value greater than 0 seconds for StatefulSet

 You can read more about why this is necessary for StatefulSet here